Kev-in123/subclassed-bot-template/README.md

-# bot-template-2
+# subclassed bot-template
-A discord bot template and an intro to subclassing
+A discord bot template and an intro to sub-classing